tirucloud/borad-project/README.md

 5. You can also sign-up as a new user and customize your role to play with the application! 😊

 ## PLUGINS TO BE INSTALLED INSIDE JENKINS
+1. Pipeline: Stage View Plugin
-1. Eclipse Temurin installer plugin
+2. Eclipse Temurin installer plugin
-2. Maven Integration plugin
+3. Maven Integration plugin
-3. Sonar Quality Gates Plugin
+4. Sonar Quality Gates Plugin
-4. SonarQube Scanner for Jenkins
+5. SonarQube Scanner for Jenkins
-5. Docker Pipeline, Docker plugin, docker-build-step, Docker Commons Plugin
-6. Kubernetes CLI Plugin, Kubernetes plugin
+6. Docker Pipeline
+7. Docker plugin
-7. AWS Credentials Plugin
+8. AWS Credentials Plugin
-8. Email Extension Template Plugin
+9. Email Extension Template Plugin

 ## Add bellow crdentials in jenkins
 1. mail
 2. docker-cred (Username with password)
 3. sonar-token (secret text)
-4. k8s (Secret file)
-5. aws-cred(AWS Credentials)
+4. aws-cred(AWS Credentials)

 ## Tools to be configured
 1. JDK installations - JDK - jdk17